UAE holds firm at 10th place globally in Brand Finance Soft Power Index 2024

 This diversification strengthens the economy and shields it from oil price fluctuations, while also paving the way for new avenues of growth and advancement.

-Also, previous data have shown a remarkable rise in UAE’s non-oil foreign trade in 2023, reaching an unprecedented level of AED3.5 trillion, a milestone for the UAE's economy, achieved despite the global downturn in international trade.
+Also, previous data have shown a remarkable rise in UAE’s non-oil foreign trade in 2023, reaching an unprecedented level of 3.5 trillion dirhams, a milestone for the UAE's economy, achieved despite the global downturn in international trade.
 The UAE is home to a large and growing number of major international companies and promising firms across various sectors.

 Internationally Admired leaders